Fitus/Zaloha.sh/DOCUMENTATION.md

  * Zaloha always copies whole files (not parts of files like RSYNC).
 This is, however, fully sufficient in many situations.
  * Zaloha has optional reverse-synchronization features (details below).
+ * Zaloha can optionally compare files byte by byte (details below).
  * Zaloha prepares scripts for case of eventual restore (details below).

 To detect which files need synchronization, Zaloha compares file sizes and